Chamssiddine/hugodocumentation/content/posts/AWX.md

 ```
 $ kubectl get secret awx-admin-password -n awx -o jsonpath="{.data.password}" | base64 --decode ; echo
 ```

-**IMPORTANT**: It maw take not create the pods for awx right aways it will create the awx controller manager, if it tooks a pit longer re-type the same command until you see the 4 replicas of awx type in this command to see if the pods are created or not
+**IMPORTANT**: It may take some time to create the pods for AWX.
+It will create the AWX controller manager first.
+If it takes longer than expected, retype the same command until you see the 4 replicas of AWX.
+To check if the pods are created or not, type in the following command:
 ```ruby
 kubectl get pods -n awx -w
 ```

-# Integrate Keycloak with AWX
+# How to Integrate Keycloak with AWX

 1. Navigate to setttings -> Miscellaneous System settings

-2. Edit Base URL of the service to your base url or ip
+2. Edit Base URL of the service to your base URL or IP

-3. Go back to settings than SAML settings and replace the feilds like shown below
+3. Go back to Settings, then SAML settings and replace the fields as shown below:
 * SAML Service Provider Entity ID

 ```